internet4000/support-center/content/chat/_index.md

 Matrix](https://matrix.org/docs/projects/try-matrix-now.html) to
 connect to the `#radio4000:matrix.org` and `#i4k-doctor:matrix.org` room.

-Alternatively, there is a bridge syncrhonising messages from/to the [freenode](http://freenode.net/) IRC network.
+Alternatively, there is a bridge synchronising messages from/to the [freenode](http://freenode.net/) IRC network.
 The room/channel is also called `#radio4000`.